susanpeck/MATH261A-project-1-Linear-Regression/paper/SusanPeckMath261AProject1Paper.knit.md

 $$Y_i = \beta_0 +\beta_1 X_i + \varepsilon_i$$

 $Y_i$ represents the response variable.
-In this paper the first linear regression analysis the response variable is the CalEnviroScreen Score.
+In this analysis the response variable is

 $X_i$ represents the predictor variable.
-In this paper the first linear regression analysis the predictor variable is MHI.
+In this analysis the predictor variable is

 $\beta_0$ is the y-intercept of the model.
-For the first linear regression analysis this would be the expected mean value of the CalEnviroScreen score for water system population with a median household income of $0.
-A household could have an income of $0, but it is unlikely to be a median household income for a population, so this particular intercept doesn't have a direct interpretation.

 $\beta_1$ is the slope of the model.
 The slope represents how much the response variable changes for a unit change in the predictor variable.
-In the first regression model the slope would represent how much we would expect the mean CalEnviroScreen Score to change based on a one dollar change for the MHI.
+In this model

 The analysis was done using R programming {@rcode} and built in function, lm, to fit the linear model and provide calculated estimate